webdriverio/webdriverio/README.md

 - [windowHandles](http://code.google.com/p/selenium/wiki/JsonWireProtocol#/session/:sessionId/window_handles)
 - [windowHandleSize](https://code.google.com/p/selenium/wiki/JsonWireProtocol#/session/:sessionId/window/:windowHandle/size)

-# More on selenium and its protocol
+## More on selenium and its protocol
 - [Latest standalone server](http://code.google.com/p/selenium/downloads/list)
 - [The protocol](http://code.google.com/p/selenium/wiki/JsonWireProtocol)

+## Upgrading to 1.x

+The 1.x refactor was done to fix many bugs due to the chain API.

+We also removed some features that were not well designed/fully functionning:

+* default logger is now silent
+* `singleton` option defaults to `false`
+* `webdriverjs.endAll` and `webdriverjs.sessions` methods are gone.
+You must access them on the `client` instance

 ## NPM Maintainers